 Other factors that can affect your RHR include:

 - Age: As you age, due to the decline of physical fitness, your readings will typically go up.

 - Dehydration: If you are feeling dehydrated your heart has to work harder to maintain an adequate body temperature and to provide enough oxygen and nutrients to muscles.

 - Stress: If you are feeling stressed, the central nervous system orders the heart, brain and muscles, to prepare for a fight-or-flight situation.
 This leads to an increase in your RHR.

 - Genome: Finally, your genome is another important factor that can influence your RHR.

 Your individual readings can also be used to assess fatigue levels.
 If you find that your RHR is elevated from its normal average (by more than 7 bpm), that could be a sign that you’re not fully recovered from a hard workout.
-You should then consider taking a few days or a week to allow your body time to recover.
+You should then consider taking a few days to allow your body time to recover.